Coordinated 7FA Hot Gas Path and 7FH2 Generator Inspection and Repair

 The Generator Specialist immediately recognized that the stator had significant connection ring damage that could have led to catastrophic damage had it continued to operate.

-The solution: MD&A expeditiously removed, reverse engineered, and replaced the damaged components with no impact to overall outage schedule (5 days total repair time).
+The solution: MD&A expeditiously removed, reverse engineered, and replaced the damaged components with no impact on the overall outage schedule (5 days total repair time).

 Scoring was identified on both the turbine-end and collector-end journals.
 The lower half bearings had moderate abrasion/scoring.
 Minor babbit damage was also noted.
 The turbine-end and collector-end hydrogen gas and air side seals were found in poor condition and replaced.